MANDEep22332/sigma/README.md

-# sigma
+# Sigma
-this is demo of sigma lecture in git hub
+this is demo of sigma lecture in git hub.